Weather & Climate – Vwaza Marsh WR

 © chart & park data: SafariBookings. © climate grid data: WorldClim project.
 All rights reserved.

-Vwaza Marsh Wildlife Reserve has a warm climate with a Wet and Dry season.
+Vwaza Marsh Wildlife Reserve has a warm climate with a Wet season (November to April) and a Dry season (May to October).
 Its location in the tropics means that the average temperature doesn’t vary much throughout the year, although there is a notable spike in temperatures in October before the rains.
-Days are cooler (and it gets quite cold at night) in the Dry season from May to September.
+Days are cooler (and it gets quite cold at night) in the Dry season from May to August.

 • May – This is the beginning of the Dry season.
 The bush is still lush, but the rains fall away.

-• June & July – There is no rain and the bush is drying out.
-Daytime temperatures average a very pleasant 24°C/75°F. At night the mercury drops, with average temperatures around 12°C/54°F. Don’t forget to rug up for early morning drives.
+• June & July – There is no rain, and the bush is drying out.
+Daytime temperatures average a very pleasant 24°C/75°F. At night it drops to an average of 12°C/54°F. Bring warm clothing for early morning game drives.

 • August & September – No rainfall.
 The bush is starting to look parched.
 Temperatures are rising, and September has an average daytime temperature of 27°C/81°F. Mornings are getting less cold.

-• October – Daytime temperatures increase to an average of 29°C/84°F. Peak temperatures are higher with the heat oppressive in the middle of the day.
-Mornings are lovely with temperatures around 18°C/64°F. Sometimes, the first rain falls in this month.
+• October – Daytime temperatures increase to an average of 29°C/84°F. Peak temperatures are higher, with the heat oppressive in the middle of the day.
+Mornings are lovely at around 18°C/64°F. Sometimes, the first rain falls in this month.
 Temperatures drop after the rain.

-In the Wet season, the sky is clear and the bush is lush.
-It is warm, afternoon showers are common, and thunderstorms are often spectacular in the Wet season.
+In the Wet season, the sky is clear of dust and the bush is lush.
+It is warm, with afternoon showers common and thunderstorms often spectacular.

 • November – The rains usually begin this month.
-With the bush so dry, the rain is a relief.
+With the bush so dry, it comes as a relief.
 It’s hot and humid during the day.
 The average temperature is 29°C/84°F. Rain mostly comes in afternoon thunderstorms, but not every day.

 • April – The rains usually come to an end sometime in April.
-The landscape is lush and green in April – a lovely month to visit.
+The landscape is lush and green.
+It’s a lovely month to visit.

 Want To Visit Vwaza Marsh WR?